 (iii) High-carbon steel with carbon content larger than 0.6%.

-It includes most of the ordinary carbon structural steel and part of the high-quality carbon structural steel, which is mostly used for engineering structural parts without heat treatment and mechanical parts that require wear resistance by carburizing or other heating treatments.
+Mild steel encompasses most of the ordinary carbon structural steel and some of the high-quality carbon structural steel.
+It is typically used for engineering structural parts that do not require heat treatment and for mechanical parts that require wear resistance, which can be achieved through carburizing or other heating treatments.

-In addition to being used as a building material, it is also widely used in the manufacture of various mechanical parts.
+In addition to being used in construction, medium-carbon steel is also commonly used in the production of various mechanical parts.

 Comparison of welding properties of low carbon steel and high carbon steel

-After welding, the welded parts should be tempered to eliminate stress, then to fix the organization to prevent cracks and improve the performance of the weld.
+After welding, it is important to temper the welded parts to relieve stress, stabilize the microstructure, and prevent cracks, thus improving the performance of the weld.